-Dr. Kenneth H. Cooper introduced the concept of aerobic exercise in 1968 in his book "Aerobics," encouraging Americans to prevent chronic diseases by exercising regularly.
-Most fitness facilities offer a variety of high-impact and low-impact aerobic based classes, including boot camp, cycling and dance based aerobics.
-The amount of impact on the joints, especially the spine, hips, knees and ankles is a common concern, as well as the intensity level of the class.
-Knowing the characteristics of high-impact and low-impact aerobic exercise can help you decide which best suits your fitness goals and physical abilities.
+Half a century has passed since Dr. Kenneth H. Cooper introduced the concept of aerobic exercise in his book "Aerobics," which encouraged Americans to prevent chronic diseases by exercising regularly.
+Since thens, the majority of fitness facilities have offered a variety of high-impact and low-impact aerobic based classes, including boot camp, cycling and dance-based aerobics.

 Video of the Day